umbraco/UmbracoDocs/umbraco-cms/tutorials/creating-an-xml-site-map.md

 ---
-description: "A guide to creating an XML sitemap in Umbraco"
+description: "Learn how to build, configure and add a sitemap to your Umbraco website."
 ---

-# Creating an XML Site Map
+# Creating an XML Sitemap

 Adding an XML sitemap to your site makes it easier for search engines such as Google to find and index your websites pages.
 Having a sitemap will improve the Search Engine Optimization (SEO) for your website.